2008 Mountain West Conference baseball tournament

-The 2008 Mountain West Conference baseball tournament took place from May 20 through 24.
+The 2008 Mountain West Conference baseball tournament took place from May 20–24.
 The top six regular season finishers of the league's seven teams met in the double-elimination tournament held at Texas Christian University's Lupton Stadium.
-Top seeded TCU won their third straight and third overall Mountain West Conference Baseball Championship with a championship game score of 15–2 and earned the conference's automatic bid to the 2008 NCAA Division I baseball tournament.
+Top seeded TCU won their third consecutive and third overall Mountain West Conference Baseball Championship with a championship game score of 15–2 and earned the conference's automatic bid to the NCAA Division I baseball tournament.

 Seeding

-The top six finishers from the regular season were seeded one through six based on conference winning percentage only.
+The top six finishers from the regular season were seeded based on conference winning percentage.
 Only six teams participate, so Air Force was not in the field.
 New Mexico claimed the second seed over San Diego State by winning the season series.
 BYU claimed the fourth seed by winning the season series over Utah.